lacanoid/datalink/ROADMAP.md

 - ✔︎ update trigger on dl_columns to call datalink.modlco()
 - skip curl for integrity='ALL' and check for files only with stat
 - handle // urls
+- further pg_restore check ; what happens to stuff in pg_linked_files?
-- fordbid setting of lco for non superusers
+- fordbid setting of lco<>0 for non superusers
 - datalinker: revert files only when recovery=YES
 - datalinker: better path checking, have definitive functions
 - optimize table triggers (do not install them if mco=0)